markedjs/marked/README.md

   links: {} ]
 ```

-## Running Tests & Contributing

-If you want to submit a pull request, make sure your changes pass the test
-suite.
-If you're adding a new feature, be sure to add your own test.
+<h2 id="contributing">Contributing</h2>

+1. If the code in a pull request can have a test written for it, it should have it.
+(If the test already exists, please reference the test which should pass.)
+2. Do not merge your own.
+Mainly for collaborators and owners, please do not review and merge your own PRs.

+### Tests

 The marked test suite is set up slightly strangely: `test/new` is for all tests
 that are not part of the original markdown.pl test suite (this is where your